department-of-veterans-affairs/vets-api-clients/samples/oauth_rails/vetverification/README.md

 Set up your API credentials at the [Developer Portal](https://developer.va.gov/apply).
 The callback for this app to work needs to be `http://localhost:3000/callback`.

-The sample app uses the default SQLite database setup and `rails db:migrate` will generate the sqlite3 file with the table needed to run the app.  **The app expects the file `config/application.yml` to contain a key for `va_developer_client_id` and `va_developer_client_secret`**.  `config/application.yml.EXAMPLE` is an example config (to make sure the credentials file remains untracked in git).
+The sample app uses the default SQLite database setup and `rails db:migrate` will generate the sqlite3 file with the table needed to run the app.  **The app expects the file `config/application.yml` to contain a key for `audience`,`va_developer_client_id`, `va_developer_client_secret`**.  `config/application.yml.EXAMPLE` is an example config (to make sure the credentials file remains untracked in git).
 To use it, make a copy without the `.EXAMPLE` extension and fill in your credentials.

 ## Using the app